Columbus’s Leading Motorcycle Accident Attorney

 Beyond the likelihood of physical injuries, if you aren’t wearing a helmet, your claim for damages may be affected.
 If you were legally required to wear the helmet, failure to do so might be considered negligence.
 Insurance companies may also raise the helmet issue in negotiations.

-What Should I Do if I Am in a Motorcycle Accident in Ohio?
+What Should I Do If I Am In A Motorcycle Accident In Ohio?

-You should contact a qualified professional as soon as possible after the accident, regardless of whether you feel you might be at fault or not.
+If you are in a motorcycle accident, contact a qualified professional as soon as possible after the accident, regardless of whether you feel you might be at fault or not.
 You should not have any discussion with attorneys or insurance companies until you’ve consulted with a lawyer.

 You could inadvertently do or say something that hurts your chances of getting a fair settlement.
 If you’re in need of a motorcycle accident attorney in Ohio, The Law Offices of Kevin Kurgis can help you evaluate all of your options.
 Call us today for your free consultation.